ReliSA/Software-process-antipatterns-catalogue/catalogue/Band_Aid.md

 ## Summary

 There is a deep-rooted problem in a company/project that will cause the company/project to fail unless addressed.
-The person(s) solving the problem wants the solution to be quick and painless for the majority or satisfy the "pointy haired bosses".
+The person(s) solving the problem wants the solution to be quick and painless for the majority or to satisfy the "pointy haired bosses".
 The workaround solution gives the company/project a new gloss when really nothing has changed.

 ## Symptoms